 Sprint As You Go prepaid service confirmed, launch set for Jan.
-25Alex Wagner - Deputy Managing Editor, News Desk
+25Alex Wagner - Editorial Director of News and Content

 Just two days after details of Sprint's new "Sprint As You Go" prepaid service leaked out for all to see, Hesse and Co. have confirmed the information in that report.
 FierceWireless has gotten word from Sprint that the service will indeed be launching on Jan.
 25 and that it will offer unlimited talk, text and unthrottled data plans.
 Sprint As You Go will launch with four phones, including two feature phones and two smartphones, the latter of which will be the LG Optimus Elite priced at $150 and the Samsung Victory priced at $250.
 Sprint also confirmed that the Samsung Victory, which is an LTE-capable handset on Sprint's regular contract service, will have access to LTE service on the prepaid Sprint As You Go service as well.